infn-datacloud/federation-registry-lib/README.md

 ### Requirements

-You need to have `docker` installed on your system.
+You need to have `docker` installed on your system and a running `neo4j` database instance.

 In idle mode, the application uses at least 1.2 GiB of memory space and the `gunicorn` service starts 25 processes (PIDS).